najmus-sakib-hossain/dx-www/README.md

 bun is fastest js runtime and package manager but in their website they also say they are fastest test-runner and builder - so based on real benchmarks how much they are faster - please list all 4 of these and how much they are true with correct details!!!

+And alonside the test for dx-js-runtime and bun runtime - there please also test dx-js-package-manager against bun package manager and see how much faster it is - please give detailed report on that too!!!

+And do the next phases of dx-js-package-manager to make it 50x faster than bun package manager - please give detailed plan and code snippets for that too!!!